sathyaram/sathyaramgrav/pages/01.home/03._websites/07.lehigh2018/project.md

     - Branding
     - Graphic Design
 ---
-I got the chance to create Lehigh University's Official 2018 Theme that is set to be used across over 150 websites.
-It was a personal and exhilerating project that required a lot of research, redesigning, and understanding.
-But I was able get a flexible, scalable, lightweight, theme out that would bring Lehigh out of the theme created in 2012.
+I created Lehigh University's Official 2018 Theme that is set to be used across over 150 websites.
+It was a personal and exhilerating project that required a lot of research, reiterating, and understanding.
+But I was able get a flexible, scalable, lightweight, theme out that would bring Lehigh out of their old theme created in 2012.